sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 $\\sqrt{(s - a)\~(s - b)\~(s - c)\~(s - d)}$

-gives the accurate (*sûkṣma*) area of a [quadrilateral.](# "GSS, vii, 50(i).")Âryabhaṭa II, on the other hand, criticises those wish to find out the area of a quadrilateral with the help of its sides only.
-Says he: "The mathematician who wishes to tell the altitude or the area of a quadrilateral without knowing a diagonal, must be a fool or a [blunderer."](# "कर्णज्ञानेन विना चतुरस्रेलम्बकं फलं यद्वा । वक्तुं वाञ्छति गणको योऽसौ मूर्खः पिशाचो वा॥(MSi, xv.
-70).") Śridharâcârya seems to be in a fix regarding the above formula.
+gives the accurate (*sûkṣma*) area of a quadrilateral.[^92].")Âryabhaṭa II, on the other hand, criticises those wish to find out the area of a quadrilateral with the help of its sides only.
+Says he: "The mathematician who wishes to tell the altitude or the area of a quadrilateral without knowing a diagonal, must be a fool or a blunderer."[^93].") Śridharâcârya seems to be in a fix regarding the above formula.
 For he seems to be doubtful about is accuracy, but at the same time he is unable to replace it by a better one.
 So he lays down two rules for finding the area of a quadrilateral, one for quadrilaterals with equal altitudes and the other for quadrilaterals with unequal altitudes.
-For the former he gives the [formula :](# "PG, Rule 115.")
+For the former he gives the formula :[^94]

+[^92]: "GSS, vii, 50(i

+[^93]: "कर्णज्ञानेन विना चतुरस्रेलम्बकं फलं यद्वा । वक्तुं वाञ्छति गणको योऽसौ मूर्खः पिशाचो वा॥(MSi, xv.
+70

 $\\frac{1}{2}$(base + face) ×altitude,

+[^94]: "PG, Rule 115."

-and for the latter he prescribes the faulty [formula](# "PG, Rule 117.")
+and for the latter he prescribes the faulty formula[^95]

 $\\sqrt{(s - a)\~(s - b)\~(s - c)\~(s - d)}\~$.

+[^95]: "PG, Rule 117."

 This clearly shows that Śridharâcârya lived in an age when the accuracy of the above formula as giving the area of any quadrilateral had begun to be questioned, but this formula had not yet been abandoned.
   From the arguments adduced above it is proved without any shadow of doubt that Śrîdharâcârya lived sometime between Mahâvira (850 A.D.) and Âryabhaṭa II (c.
 950 A.D.).